Summer Undergraduate Research Program (SURP)

 What is SURP?

-The Summer Undergraduate Research Program (SURP) enhances undergraduate education by providing financial support for students wishing to engage in faculty-guided research opportunities and creative activity during the summer.
+The Summer Undergraduate Research Program (SURP) enhances undergraduate education by providing financial support for students wishing to engage in faculty-guided research opportunities and creative project during the summer.
 SURP is a program designed to provide students with insight into the research process.
 Further, it provides students an academic alternative to nonacademic summer employment.
 Like the Undergraduate Research Opportunities Program (UROP), students are involved in an intellectual community of learners in which leadership, critical inquiry, and communication (written and oral) skills are enhanced.
 Students write a proposal based on the formulation of research questions, conduct the research, analyze data, and publicly communicate the results to the academic community through a presentation at the Undergraduate Research Symposium, a publication, or other professional opportunities.
-“Research” is broadly defined and may include arts disciplines grounded in a study of history, theory, or practice.
+“Research,” as stated in our Mission Statement, is broadly defined and may include arts disciplines grounded in a study of history, theory, or practice.

 Throughout the summer, SURP sponsors a number of co-curricular events and outings.
 Past events have included a welcome barbeque, a guided tour of the Getty museum, yoga, and a movie night.
 Faculty mentors hold workshops and seminars throughout the summer to help SURP students build their research and presentation skills.